Management Groups

 • Each device known to 1E can be assigned to any number of Management Groups.

-• Each Management Group must have a unique name which is not case-sensitive.
+• Each Management Group must have a unique name that is not case-sensitive.

 • Child Management Groups can only be created under the default All Devices Management Group.

-• There is no current limit on the number of sibling Management Groups which can be created.
+• There is no current limit on the number of sibling Management Groups that can be created.

 Permissions